gvwilson/thirdbit/fiction/in-heck/index.md

 "Oh,
 and may I introduce Special Leaf?"

-The elderly tortoise had somehow made his way through the crowd without Gumption noticing.
+The elderly tortoise had arrived without Gumption noticing, Maddy two steps behind him.
 He was wearing a shapeless gray sweater that Mama Bear had knit for him the winter before last, and had an old blue scarf wrapped around his neck as well.